spring-attic/spring-xd-samples/pivotal-hd-demo/README.md

 We don't do any conversion of the incoming data so we need to limit the datatypes used to ones that don't require an explicit cast based on the data available in the JSON document we get back from the Twitter search.

 If you didn't do this as part of Demo 1, then the last config task is to add your Twitter consumerKey and consumerSecret to `config/mdules/source/twittersearch/twittersearch.properties`.
-We can create that file using these command:
+We can create that file using these commands:

     mkdir -p /home/gpadmin/spring-xd-1.0.0.M6/xd/config/modules/source/twittersearch
     gedit /home/gpadmin/spring-xd-1.0.0.M6/xd/config/modules/source/twittersearch/twittersearch.properties